 The outback is filled with natural beauties, local characters and one-of-a kind towns that you may have never seen or heard about before.
-What ever you do, make time to discover their hidden charms.
+Whatever you do, make time to discover the Outback’s hidden charms.
 Adding an extra day or two to your road trip will allow for impromptu adventures and also relieve the time pressure to arrive at your destination in a hurry.
 Oh, and if you’re headed west for the trip of a lifetime, don’t forget to share your adventures with #outbackqueensland.
 We can’t wait to see what things your discover in Outback Queensland.

 Have you been on an outback road trip?
 Let us know some of your safety tips in the comments below!